-The Richmond Dumpling Trail is as delicious as it sounds.
+The Richmond Dumpling Trail is as delicious as it sounds, offering some of the best Asian food in the region.
 Tourism Richmond has provided various ways to explore the local food scene including a dumpling trail featuring authentic Asian eats.
 70% of Richmond’s population identifies as Asian while 60% were born overseas.
 This unique demographic has created a stand out food scene that needs to be explored.

 Located only 25 minutes from downtown Vancouver, Richmond is considered a municipality of Metro Vancouver.
 You can reach Richmond by skytrain and home to the Vancouver International Airport you just might want to take a layover in this foodie town to explore it further.